SteinIAS/Noah/README.md

 ## Set up
 - Need to ensure you have everything on your machine
 - Install [node](https://nodejs.org/download/) and ensure npm is in your system path
-- Run `npm install --global gulp`
 - Run `npm install` to install everything (might need sudo)

 ## Let's develop
-- Run `gulp` to watch for changes to project files and initialise a browser-sync server
+- Run `npm run watch` to watch for changes to project files and initialise a browser-sync server
-- Run `gulp sprites` if you want to manually check if you have SVGs in your img folder and run svg to sprite task
+- Run `npm run optimize` to move imgs from the assets/img folder to your site/img folder, don't put imgs straight into the site/img folder and these will not get optimized
+- Run `npm run dev/watch/prod` if you want to compile your SVG files into SVG symbols.
+If you add a new SVG file, you will need to restart the npm command to pick up the change
-- Run `gulp deploy` if you're transferring the site files to a server to run concatentation and minification tasks
+- Run `npm run prod` if you're transferring the site files to a server to run concatentation and minification tasks

 ## What SASS goes where?